 Central Asian Studies is for adventurous students looking to understand a militarily and economically vital part of the world where Islam and Christianity, as well as Russian, Western, Chinese, and local interests mix and sometimes collide.
 You'll gain a wider, fuller, first-hand perspective on geopolitics and foreign relations for your future in government, business, or academia.

 RS-100/200/300/400 Russian Language Study Russian is a still a lingua franca for politics and business in Central Asia and thus forms the foundation for Central Asian Studies.
 Courses offered at five different levels, from beginning to advanced.
 For more information see SRAS's suggested syllabi for beginning (100), intermediate (200), and advanced (300/400).
-Academic Hours: Semester: 168; Summer: 48
+Academic Hours: 168 (12 US semester credits)

 CA-371: The New Great Game This course offers an overview of the New Great Game as a renewed struggle for hegemony and control over natural resources in Central Asia between competing global powers, the Central Asian republics themselves, and neighboring states.
-Academic Hours: Semester: 56; Summer: See CA-302
+Academic Hours: 56 (3 US semester credits)

 CA-372: Understanding Central Asia This course offers a broad overview of the cultural and social as well as the historical and religious dimensions of Central Asia, including Kazakhstan, Kyrgyzstan, Uzbekistan, Tajikistan, and Turkmenistan, in addition to Afghanistan because of its influential role in greater Eurasia.
 Attention is given to the media, civil society, gender, and religious environment in these countries.
 Visit Bishkek media outlets, an NGO, universities, embassies and other venues for additional discussion and perspectives.
-The summer session of this course includes a brief overview of "The New Great Game" - see CA-301.
-Academic Hours: Semester: 56; Summer: 48
+Academic Hours: 56 (3 US semester credits)

 CA-351: Internship Available only to second-semester students Study the issues of concern to today's Central Asia by working at a local NGO, business, or media outlet.
 Or, delve further into the history with work at a local museum.
 Or, meet and host discussions with locals by teaching at a local educational institution.
 We will discuss with you midway through the first semester what your interests and goals are and begin searching for an appropriate internship for your second semester.
 Academic Hours: Dependent on Individual Internship

 CA-352 Research Project Available only to second semester students Conduct field or archival research in Kyrgyzstan on a subject of your choice.
 Students will submit a project proposal in advance, which will be discussed with SRAS staff to hone its methodology and focus.
-The project must result in a paper of at least 15 pages, to be delivered in final form no later than 45 days after the program ends.
-Final grades for this course are not given until the paper is turned in and evaluated.
+The project must result in a paper of at least 15 pages.
 Academic Hours: Dependent on Individual Project

 Experiences Possible in Kyrgyzstan!